 I love looking back at old journal entries with random doodles in them.
 Some of them actually weren’t too bad.
 However, there are those few that were rough.
 But, you know what, those always bring a smile to my face.
 And I’m proud of myself for letting it be imperfect.
 Those imperfect doodles deserve to be in my journal just as much as the aesthetically pleasing ones do.

 You or your journal does not need to be “perfect” in order to be worthy or deserving of existing.
-Being messy, making mistakes, being new, and failure helps us grow, learn, and evolve.
+Being messy, making mistakes, being new, and failing helps us grow, learn, and evolve.
 Don’t be so hard on yourself.
 You are doing just fine, and your journal is allowed to be imperfect.

 I hope that I have helped in some small way to get you one step closer to your authentic life and inspire some self-love, self-compassion, and freedom to journal without guilt or judgment.